anuaimi/kijiji-search/README.md

-# KIJIJI SEARCH MONITOR
+# Kijiji Search

 ## Overview

 This will run a search against Kijiji's websetup regularly and notify you by email if there are any new listings.
+This is useful of items that are hard to find and that don't last long.
 It does this by using pyppeteer (which uses a real browser) and doing the search the same way that a user would.

-You need to generate the query yourself in a real browser and copy the results to `queries.json`.
+You need to generate the query yourself in a real browser and copy the results to `data/queries.json`.
 The file can have multiple queries in it and all of them will be run each cycle.

-## TODO

-- deploy to cloud and see if still works (digital ocean)
-- setup to run with cron
-- sqlite doesn't work in k8s as could have several pods??

-- run every hour
-- monitor (through liveness probe?)
-- need some way to make sure it is still working??
-  - email log file (errors only) once a day
-- providate a way to update search details without a new deploy??
-  - have config in seperate directory that is shared with base filesystem

 ## Setup

+make sure you have Pipenv install and then create a new environment for the project

 ```bash
 pip install pipenv